jonwrobinson/corpus-iuris/README.md

 but structured documents, `org-mode` is great because it lets you toggle the visibility of sections and subsections of texts, so you can, e.g., show only the main sections of a file (say, only the titles of the file codex-01.txt).
+If you don't know what I'm talking about, trust me when I say that you're missing out; but you can compare the three screenshots if you want to get a sense of what I mean.

-If you don't know what I'm talking about you're missing out.
-But until you make the switch yourself, note that `org-mode` files are usually still plain ASCII or UTF-8 (or, I suppose, your encoding of choice), which means if your operating system and/or text editor doesn't know how to handle the `.org` extension, just change it to `.txt` and all will be well.
+Regardless, until you make the switch yourself, note that `org-mode` files are usually still plain ASCII or UTF-8 (or, I suppose, your encoding of choice), which means if your operating system and/or text editor doesn't know how to handle an `.org` extension, just change it to `.txt` and all will be well.
 (But, really, just use Emacs: it makes dealing with these kinds of large text files *much* more convenient!)

 ## Canon Law